ismcodes/mediapublic-server/site-layout.md

 involved in, is passionate about, or uses public media can come to enjoy all of the work being done in the public space.
-Collaboration is hugely successful in other spaces/industries, and it is the MediaPublic team's believe that it should be successful in the public media space as well.
+Collaboration is hugely successful in other spaces/industries, and it is the MediaPublic team's belief that it should be successful in the public media space as well.

 ###Site Hierarchy